Shane McIntyre

 Google Enhanced Conversions for Leads

-Google Enhanced Conversions for Leads allows businesses to track and attribute online conversions that happen offline, such as phone calls or store visits.
+Google Enhanced Conversions for Leads allows businesses to track and attribute offline conversions, such as phone calls or store visits.

-This allows businesses to see the full value of their online marketing campaigns, and attribute leads and sales to the correct channels.
+This allows businesses to see the total value of their online marketing campaigns and attribute leads and sales to the correct channels.

 Google enhanced conversions for leads work by using first-party data that is then hashed and attributed back to the click.

-When a sale is imported offline, Google matches that customer data (Firstname, Lastname, Phonenumber, Email, etc) and ties it back to the click.
+When a sale is imported offline, Google matches customer data (Firstname, Lastname, Phone number, Email, etc.) and ties it back to the click.

 What are Google WBRAID and GBRAID Parameters